 About the Labiaplasty Surgery – What can I Expect in a Surgical Theatre?

 Any Labiaplasty surgery should be carried out in a Surgical Theatre.
 Beware of any suspiciously low prices and discounts: sometimes a slightly higher price means a big increase in the quality of the conditions that the surgery is performed in.
-It also means a better, qualified surgeon with more experience and expertise.
+It also means a more experienced or qualified surgeon.

-The exact procedure of inner vaginal lips reduction depends on the kind of procedure that you opt for.
-Both can be carried out in local or general anaesthesia.
-The procedure itself lasts some 2 hours after which, the patient is released.
+The exact procedure of inner vaginal lips reduction is done under general anaesthesia.
+The procedure itself lasts some 2 hours after which, the patient is can go home.
 Techniques include:

 1.Trim or Strip Method